anneyang0060/anneyang0060.github.io/_pages/about.md

 I am an assistant professor at Fudan University.
 I completed my Ph.D. at Peking University.
 After that, I pursued postdoctoral research at the Academy of Mathematics and Systems Science, Chinese Academy of Sciences.
 I am a youth editorial board member for the Journal of Systems Science and Complexity.

-My research interest includes dynamic online algorithms for complex data (functional data, matrix data, high-dimensional data, etc.) and policy evaluation for spatio-temporal data with interferience.
+My research interest includes dynamic online algorithms for complex data (functional data, matrix data, high-dimensional data, etc.) and policy evaluation for spatio-temporal data with interference.
 I am also interested in incorporating machine learning methods and theory, ordinary/partial differential equations with statistical modeling and inference.

 # 🔥 News